larromba/Data-Privacy/README.md

 Out of these, [Mullvad](https://mullvad.net/en/) seems one of the better choices, perhaps validated by [Mozilla VPN's](https://vpn.mozilla.org/) decision to use their servers and technology.
 The Mullvad website also has a [Tor address](http://xcln5hkbriyklr6n.onion/), and allows payment with cryptocurrency.
 Whilst they tout no-logs, they’re still based in Sweden (part of the 14 eyes), which is concerning considering the [Sweedsh Court Surveillance of Data Act](https://mullvad.net/en/help/swedish-covert-surveillance-data-act/) came into force on 1st April 2020.

-[IPVN](https://www.ivpn.net/) is based in Gibraltar (outside of the 14 eyes) and has been [audited for no logs](https://cure53.de/audit-report_ivpn.pdf).
+[IPVN](https://www.ivpn.net/) is based in Gibraltar (questionably outside of the 14 eyes, see [here]([questionably](https://www.ivpn.net/blog/should-gibraltar-be-classified-as-a-member-of-the-five-eyes-alliance/)) and [here](https://www.reddit.com/r/VPN/comments/421973/should_gibraltar_be_classified_as_a_fourteen_eyes/)) and has been [audited for no logs](https://cure53.de/audit-report_ivpn.pdf).
 However, it seems they track some [minor analytics](https://www.ivpn.net/knowledgebase/privacy/what-information-is-collected-and-stored-about-all-visitors-to-your-website/) on their website (including a redacted IP), so truly anonymous payments might be trickier.

 If it’s difficult to decide, both services can be purchased for a single month in succession.
+Comparison charts are also available [here](https://www.safetydetectives.com/best-vpns/) and [here](https://www.vpnspy.net/).

 # DNS
 If you don't want to use a VPN, it’s worth trying to encrypt outgoing DNS traffic, as it’s normally done over HTTP.
 There are two things to encrypt - _DNS over TLS_ and _DNS over HTTPS_.